Frequently asked questions for Astra Control Service

 The NetApp Trident operator sets the default storage class to

-netapp-cvs-premium after it’s successfully added to Astra.
+netapp-cvs-premium after it’s successfully added to Astra Control.
 When an application’s PVCs are not bound to Cloud Volumes Service for Google Cloud, there are a few steps that you can take:

 kubectl get scand check the default storage class.